boggydigital/coost/README.md

 1) Slice of hosts for the jar (e.g. "example.com");
 2) Directory to store the jar, "" value representing process working directory.

-Clients need to call `jar, err := pesco.NewJar(hosts, directory)` and would get a pointer to a jar object that can be used to get an `http.Client` instance as well as `Store` that jar.
+Clients need to call `jar, err := coost.NewJar(hosts, directory)` and would get a pointer to a jar object that can be used to get an `http.Client` instance as well as `Store` that jar.

 ### Getting and using http.Client